 Collaborative Annotation for Deeper Understanding

-Finally, I've introduced collaborative annotation to further enhance engagement.
-Working virtually on a canvas—once again I use FigJam here—we can place an object, image, or text on a shared board and ask students to annotate it.
+Finally, I’ve introduced collaborative annotation to further enhance engagement.
+Working virtually on a canvas (once again I use FigJam) we can place an object, image, or text on a shared board and ask students to annotate it.
 Instead of raising their hands to point out what’s interesting or unusual, students can highlight areas directly on the board, offering their insights in real time.

 This method transforms passive observation into active learning.
 Everyone contributes their annotations simultaneously, allowing for a richer exploration of the material.
-It also encourages collaboration—students often build off each other's annotations, fostering a more interactive and participatory environment.
+It also encourages collaboration since students often build off each other’s annotations, fostering a more interactive and participatory environment.
 This approach moves beyond the individualistic nature of raising hands, focusing on collective engagement instead.

 Conclusion

 The simple act of raising a hand, while familiar and convenient, often limits the voices heard in a classroom.
-By exploring alternatives like sticky notes, real-time transcription, and collaborative annotation, we create more opportunities for every student to contribute meaningfully.
-These methods help foster a culture where student input is visible, valued, and connected—where learning isn’t just about memorizing facts but about building understanding together.
+By exploring alternatives like sticky notes, real-time transcription, and collaborative annotation, I’m trying to create more opportunities for every student to contribute.
+These methods have helped foster a culture where student input is visible, valued, and connected.
+It has made learning about more than just individual progress, and shifted the class’ focus to building understanding together.